 50g light muscovado sugar

 HOW TO MAKE?

-3. Let’s prepare the filling.
-Wash the cherries, dry them with a kitchen paper and remove the stones.
+3. To make the filling, wash the cherries, dry them with a kitchen towel and remove the stones.
 Place the cherries in a bowl and add sugar.
 Leave for about 5-10 minutes, they should release the juice.

-5. Time to prepare the crumble.
+5. Prepare the crumble.
 Melt the butter.
-Add the flour and ground almonds to the pastry board, mixing it together with icing sugar.
-Start pouring slightly chilled melted butter over the dry mixture, pouring with one hand and mixing about with another hand.
+Add the flour, sugar and ground almonds to the pastry board, mix it together.
+Start pouring slightly chilled melted butter over the mixture, pouring with one hand and mixing about with another hand.

 6. Spread the cherry filling on the previously blind-baked pie crust, sprinkle it pie with the crumble and bake for 20-25 minutes in 180 degrees Celsius.

 Looks yummy.
 I’ll have to try it!
 I love anything almond.

 Oh I love this pie, let me know if you liked it ^^